Hats-Protocol/hats-zodiac/README.md

 | --- | --- | --- | --- |
 | Sherlock | December 13, 2024 | [a9e3f4f](https://github.com/Hats-Protocol/hats-zodiac/commit/a9e3f4f0e968fb332800a468eddcb993fc6d5cd2) | 166 auditors participated |

+> **Note**
+> Since this audit was completed, HSG code was updated to add a variable salt to the Safe proxy creation within the `SafeManagerLib.deploySafeAndAttachHSG` function.
+This ensures that the address of the Safe proxy is unique to the HSG instance.

 ### Recent Deployments

 See [Releases](https://github.com/Hats-Protocol/hats-zodiac/releases) for deployments.
 Specific deployment parameters are [stored here](./script/DeployParams.json).